zackshave/nuxt2-content-blog/content/articles/css-rules-2021.md

 ### 3) Scroll Snap

 Scroll snap is something that I think really helps bring an app-like experience to the web.
 I love the new UI pattern that uses `display: flex;` and `overflow: scroll` to to simply allow items that don't fit in a container to become, allowing the user to scroll horizontally when with their thumb or mouse-wheel to access the hidden items.
 I think this makes so much more sense than completely changing the interface for a user between desktop and mobile devices.
-It's also much easier to implement for developers, and much much more performant at a time when we're all obsessing over technical SEO.
+It's also much easier to implement for developers, and much more performant at a time when we're all obsessing over technical SEO.
 Scroll snap arrived just in time to make this style of UI feel smoother and more native, and I try to use it wherever I can.

 <div class="article__embed-wrapper">
     <p class="codepen" data-height="400" data-default-tab="result" data-slug-hash="oNwLWJm" data-user="zackshave" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">